Teaching Strategies Checklist for Digital Fluency

 Dubbed “technology neophytes”, these skills as noted by Howell (2012) are “pertaining to those encountered and situated within a formal learning context” (p.133).
 By the end of their primary education, these students should be described “digitally fluent”.

+What is digital fluency?
 Digital fluency is the culmination of students being ‘digital content creators’ and ‘technology innovators’.
 Both Kennewell et al. (2000) and Bennett (2007) agree that digital fluency and high level of ICT capability is developed through meaningful, subject-related context.
 A good example of this is through the teaching of literacy where ICT is understood to be of high value in its development.
 Any sort of activity like this would be closely tied to the curriculum which would mean that it would most definitely meet learning outcomes.

 As mentioned earlier, students also become digital content creators which is achieved by providing students with creative ICT activities.
 On the other hand, experimental ICT activities help students to become technology innovators.